Farmer Wants a Wife (American TV series) season 2: Farmers

+Future appearances

+The 1% Club

+Brandon and Ty competed in season 3 of The 1% Club.
+Both farmers were eliminated on the 60% question.

 Contestants

 The 32 women searching for love were announced on January 10, 2024.
 Three new women were introduced on March 14, 2024, while one of the previous 32 returned after departing due to a family emergency, all of whom were invited to the farms in the following episode two weeks later.